Saganus/macaroons-express-demo/README.md

    * Register a new user with whatever name and password you like

    * Navigate back to the root/login page and login.
-If the password is correct 4 Macaroons will be set as cookies and you will be redirected to http://localhost:3000/restricted?userId=<your user>
+If the password is correct 4 Macaroons will be set as cookies and you will be redirected to http://localhost:3000/restricted?userId=<your_user>

    * If you try to access the restricted page with any other userId you will be prevented from doing so